fp7/junit5-snapshots/README.txt

 TODO
 - Serializing arbitrary objects to a comparable string format
-  - most likely pretty printed json
   - Make serializer impl pluggable
-  - Use same serializer for snapshots?
-There is actually no reason to use the jest snapshot format
 - JSONPath based replacements with static values (like property replacement in jest)
 - Write quick start
 - Allow updates of snapshots via Annotation (or maybe param to matchSnapshot or both)